 Most common causes of low Testosterone

-Testosterone levels typically decrease sharply in older men.
+Testosterone levels typically decrease progressively in older men.
 Testosterone usually peaks in men at 17, remains high until about 40, and then begins to decline, cratering at about 30% of peak levels close to age 70.

 Various circumstances, however, may cause boys and men to have low T at much younger ages.
 Here are some reasons why men under 50 may have testosterone at suboptimal levels below 300 ng/dL: